TickTeam/guide-tt/ticktick_web_app/how_to_set_time_format.md

 2.Click “Settings” and then choose “Preferences”.

-3.Choose “12 Hour” or “24 Hour” as the time format of TickTick.
+3.Choose “12 Hour” or “24 Hour” as the time format in TickTick.